-American soldiers fought in almost all major theaters of World War II.
+American soldiers fought in almost all major theatres of World War II.

 The B-2 Spirit heavy stealth bomber was deployed in the Balkan war, Afghanistan and Iraq.

 The Vought F4U Corsair radial-engined naval fighter was one of the most prominent American aircraft of the Second World War.

 The atomic bomb is one of the most destructive weapons in human history.

 More than one million people died in the WWII Nazi death camp located in present-day Poland.

 The Chengdu J-20, also known as Mighty Dragon, is a multiple function stealth fighter aircraft.